Long Island: Environmental degradation

 Long Island is one of the most developed areas in the United States with a majority of the high intensity development located closer to New York City and lower intensity development moving east across the island.
 High intensity development makes up 10% of the land cover on Long Island.
 Medium intensity development makes up 17%, and low intensity development makes up 17%.
 Developed open spaces account for 19% making the total percent of developed land around 63%.
 Most of the undeveloped land is found in Suffolk County which is made up of 46% undeveloped land.
 This level of development means most of the original habitats on Long Island have been destroyed or segmented by housing developments or roads.
 Tidal wetlands are the victims of the most habitat destruction due development of coastal land.
 New York has lost almost half of its tidal wetlands along the Long Island Sound.
 These tidal wetlands act as a natural barrier from flooding.
 As they are destroyed and developed the chances of flooding increase.

 Climate change will affect Long Islanders in a number of ways in the future.
 It is estimated that at current rates by the year 2100 water levels will rise about four feet causing the relocation and destruction of neighborhoods along the coast of the island.
 As well as rising water levels, Long Islanders will have to deal with the effects of ever stronger hurricane seasons, and more catastrophic storms like Hurricane Sandy in 2012.
 Rising temperatures will also exacerbate the algal bloom problems, as algae tends to thrive in warmer waters.
-Restoration of coast lines and marsh habitats may provided some protection against flooding from large storms, but Long Island is largely unprepared for the increasing intensity of storms in the years to come.
+Restoration of coastlines and marsh habitats may provide some protection against flooding from large storms, but Long Island is largely unprepared for the increasing intensity of storms in the years to come.